 Engaged scholarship is premised on the idea that reciprocal exchanges between academic and non-academic partners — on campus and in the community — create rich opportunities for problem-solving that advances scholarship and helps create a more just and equitable society.
-Brown's Engaged Scholar Program (ESP) is a university-wide initiative led by the Swearer Center for Public Service.
-Further details, including requirements shared by all Engaged Scholars across different concentrations, can be found here.
+Brown's Engaged Scholar Program (ESP) will support participating students through 2022, while the program transitions to an Engaged Scholarship Certificate, which will begin accepting declarations in Fall 2021.
+More information is available from the Swearer Center, which houses both ESP and the new Certificate.

 All Engaged Scholars are required to take Modes of Social Change as well as an additional "engaged" course from the list below.
 These two courses may also count toward the general elective requirements for the concentration.